Written by:

 Analysis of antibody and antigen complexes has traditionally been done using enzyme-linked immunosorbent assays (ELISAs).
 However, a major pitfall of this method is that this end-point assay does not provide kinetic, thermodynamic, and/or stoichiometric information.
 Additionally, ELISAs do not accurately describe the avidity of a complex antibody population.
 Modified ELISAs utilize chaotropic dissociating agents such as diethylamine, resulting in easily dissociated antibodies from their non-linear epitopes due to conformational changes.
 This chaotrope-based assay preferentially detects high-avidity antibodies, as they are more likely to remain bound to their antigen after chaotropic dissociation.
 ELISAs are not as sensitive as other methods, such as surface plasmon resonance (SPR), and are typically unable to detect weaker affinity interactions with fast dissociation rates.

-SPR is the Golden Standard for Measuring Affinity and Avidity
+SPR Assay is the Gold Standard for Measuring Affinity and Avidity

 SPR is a tool capable of characterizing biomolecular interactions to define real-time binding kinetics of immunocomplexes and other biomolecular interactions.
 We have previously discussed the underlying theory of SPR and its application for characterizing biomolecular interactions.